Bing Crosby

 Harry Lillis "Bing" Crosby Jr. (May 3, 1903 – October 14, 1977) was an American singer and actor.
 The first multimedia star, he was one of the most popular and influential musical artists of the 20th century worldwide.
-He was a leader in record sales, radio ratings, and motion picture grosses from 1926 to 1977.
+Crosby was a leader in record sales, network radio ratings, and motion picture grosses from 1926 to 1977.
 He was one of the first global cultural icons.
-He made over 70 feature films and recorded more than 1,600 songs.
+Crosby made over 70 feature films and recorded more than 1,600 songs.

-His early career coincided with recording innovations that allowed him to develop an intimate singing style that influenced many male singers who followed, such as Frank Sinatra, Perry Como, Dean Martin, Dick Haymes, Elvis Presley, and John Lennon.
-Yank magazine said that he was "the person who had done the most for the morale of overseas servicemen" during World War II.
+Crosby's early career coincided with recording innovations that allowed him to develop an intimate singing style that influenced many male singers who followed, such as Frank Sinatra, Perry Como, Dean Martin, Dick Haymes, Elvis Presley, and John Lennon.
+Yank magazine said that Crosby was "the person who had done the most for the morale of overseas servicemen" during World War II.
 In 1948, American polls declared him the "most admired man alive", ahead of Jackie Robinson and Pope Pius XII.
-In 1948, Music Digest estimated that his recordings filled more than half of the 80,000 weekly hours allocated to recorded radio music in America.
+In 1948, Music Digest estimated that Crosby's recordings filled more than half of the 80,000 weekly hours allocated to recorded radio music in America.